Local Government Climate Action Program reporting

 • Required for local governments with populations exceeding 10,000 and encouraged for local governments with populations under 10,000.
 Reporting traditional services emissions is voluntary for Modern Treaty Nations

 • A traditional services emissions inventory is an assessment of an organization’s GHG emissions that occur within a defined boundary and within a defined period (for a given year).
-Measuring and reporting traditional services emissions not only demonstrates climate leadership, but presents opportunities to reduce energy consumption and associated costs and make more strategic, informed decisions on capital and infrastructure investments.
+Measuring and reporting traditional services emissions not only demonstrates climate leadership, but presents opportunities to better understand energy consumption and associated costs and make more strategic, informed decisions on capital and infrastructure investments.
 This involves reporting on GHG emissions associated with the delivery of traditional services, including:

 • Fire protection